By Paula Parker

 The beach itself is lined by mangrove trees and is used as the main pier for longtail taxi boats that arrive from Krabi and Ao Nang.

-There is no pier as such at East Railay, on low tide longtail boats are unable to moor on the shore leaving their passengers to walk in knee deep water and slippery mud to reach the shore.
+Up until a few years ago there was no pier, on low tide longtail boats were unable to moor on the shore leaving their passengers to walk in knee deep water and slippery mud to reach the shore.

-Whilst this is not a problem for most people, elderly people or those unsteady on their feet might may find this a bit challenging.
+Whilst this was not a big problem for most people, elderly people or those unsteady on their feet found this a bit challenging.